 Bromelain isn’t just any kind of enzyme.
 It’s a proteolytic enzyme.
-Here’s why that’s so important…

-First, you should know that proteolytic enzymes are completely safe and natural.
-They occur naturally in your body.
-They’re the enzymes that break down and eliminate the excess proteins that accumulate at the scene of an injury, irritation or burn.
+They’re protein-digesting enzymes — they break down and eliminate the excess proteins that accumulate at the scene of an injury, irritation or burn.

 More to the point, bromelain mops up a specific protein — called Circulating Immune Complex (CIC) — that’s sent by the human immune system to form a protective wall around injured areas.

 This leaves you more vulnerable to the inflammation that makes your aches and pains — like crippling joint pain — feel worse as you age.

 I could write about ALL the different things bromelain treats, but it would take me forever!
-So I’ve narrowed it down to just five…
+So I’ve narrowed it down to just these five…

-5 Incredible Health Benefits of Bromelain
+5 Incredible Bromelain Benefits

-1. Bromelain for Joint Pain
+1. Bromelain for joint pain

 I’ve been researching natural ways to relieve joint pain for more than a decade.
 Here’s what I’ve found…

-Did you know acetaminophen is the leading cause of acute liver failure?
+Did you know acetaminophen is the leading cause of acute liver failure?[i]

 Prescription pain meds can be downright deadly, too.
 Just look at the tragedy of this country’s opioid epidemic.